Methyl isobutyl ketone

-Methyl isobutyl ketone (MIBK) is the common name for the organic compound 4-methylpentan-2-one, condensed chemical formula (CH3)2CHCH2C(O)CH3.
-This colourless liquid, a ketone, is used as a solvent for gums, resins, paints, varnishes, lacquers, and nitrocellulose.
+Methyl isobutyl ketone (MIBK, 4-methylpentan-2-one) is an organic compound with the condensed chemical formula (CH3)2CHCH2C(O)CH3.
+This ketone is a colourless liquid that is used as a solvent for gums, resins, paints, varnishes, lacquers, and nitrocellulose.

 Production

 At laboratory scale, MIBK can be produced via a three-step process using acetone as the starting material.
 Self-condensation, a type of aldol reaction, produces diacetone alcohol, which readily dehydrates to give 4-methylpent-3-en-2-one (commonly, mesityl oxide).
 Mesityl oxide is then hydrogenated to give MIBK.

 Industrially, these three steps are combined.
 Acetone is treated with a strongly acidic, palladium catalyst-doped cation exchange resin under medium pressure of hydrogen.
 Several million kilograms are produced annually.

 Uses

 MIBK is used as a solvent for nitrocellulose, lacquers, and certain polymers and resins.

 Precursor to 6PPD

 Another major use is as a precursor to N-(1,3-dimethylbutyl)-N-phenyl-p-phenylene diamine (6PPD), an antiozonant used in tires.
 6PPD is prepared by reductive coupling of MIBK with 4-aminodiphenylamine.